nais/opentelemetry-workshop/workshop/03-instrumentation.md

 In this assignment we are going to instrument ad service with the OpenTelemetry Java agent.
 You can read about the documentation [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/)

+!!! note

+    If you are stuck you can check the solution in the `ad-service-solution` branch on GitHub.

 ### Assignment 1 - Enable OpenTelemetry Java agent in the Adservice
 First assignment is to enable Opentelemetry java agent for the adservice.
 You can read about how it's done here  : https://opentelemetry.io/docs/zero-code/java/agent/getting-started/